 You can also improve visitors’ time on site by improving your site’s speed, creating longer forms of content, and by adding media such as videos, images and audio transcripts to your pages.

 Internet Marketing Strategy #5: Email Marketing

-So, here are few strategies to help you dominate email marketing.
+So, here are a few strategies to help you dominate email marketing.